Skip to content

 Continued Expansion: The seasonally adjusted S&P Global UK Manufacturing Purchasing Managers’ Index™ (PMI®) posted 51.5 in September, down from August's 26-month high of 52.5 and unchanged from the earlier flash estimate.
 The PMI has remained above the neutral 50.0 mark for five successive months.

-Domestic Market Strength: Growth was primarily driven by the domestic market, with both output and new orders increasing.
+Domestic Market Strength: Growth was primarily driven by the domestic market, increasing output and new orders.
 The consumer and intermediate goods sectors saw stronger gains, while the investment goods sector contracted.

-Uncertainty Ahead: Business confidence fell sharply to a nine-month low due to uncertainties surrounding government policy and global market conditions.
+Uncertainty Ahead: Business confidence fell sharply to a nine-month low due to government policy uncertainties and global market conditions.
 The Future Output Index dropped by 7.5 points, the second-largest drop since March 2020.

 Export Challenges: UK manufacturers faced a 32nd consecutive month of declining export business, citing weakened demand from key European markets, particularly France and Germany, and lower orders from the U.S.